kritisonimbm/Electronic-Harmonium-/README.md

 #  Touch-Based Electronic Harmonium Using 555 Timer IC

 ##  Project Overview
-This project is a **touch-operated electronic harmonium** designed using a **555 timer IC** and a **resistor network**.
+This project is a **electronic harmonium** designed using a **555 timer IC** and a **resistor network**.
-Instead of mechanical keys, **copper touch pads on a custom PCB** are used.
-When a pad is touched, a corresponding musical note is produced through a speaker.
+Instead of mechanical keys, copper pads on a custom PCB are played using a metal probe.
+When the probe touches a pad, a corresponding musical note is produced through a speaker.

 The project is completely **hardware-based** and does **not use any microcontroller or programming language**.